Skip to content

 • Stoke-on-Trent makes ceramics and invented the bone china process.

-Entries should demonstrate this spirit of "future heritage" in one of two ways:
+Entries should demonstrate this spirit of "future heritage" in one of two ways (the best will do both):

 1. A Product: An artefact that brings together craft and technology to solve a specific challenge.